 That’s a taking a simplistic approach.
 Of course, every business wants a customer journey that guarantees that every person that signs up, will then buy something from you.
 And will then continue to buy from you until the end of time.

 Unfortunately, that doesn’t happen always happen in real life, it’s can be more complex than that.

 Marketing your customer journey

-Your job as a marketer is to generate the maximum opportunity from your audience.
-If you an ecommerce retailer that sells childrens socks, then you have four areas of opportunity.
+What does this actually mean?
+Well, your job as a marketer is to generate the maximum opportunity from your audience.
+Let’s imagine you an e-commerce retailer that sells children’s socks, you have four areas of opportunity.

 Why is marketing your customer journey so important